 Instances of Large Hacks in Recent Years

-As we’ve mentioned earlier, in order to comprehend how important cybersecurity is, we have to look into some of the breaches that could and have caused serious predicaments.
+As we’ve mentioned earlier, in order to comprehend the importance of cybersecurity, we have to look into some of the breaches that could and have caused serious predicaments.
 Facebook’s user records were hacked, exposing more than 540 million user records.
 The social media giant was using Amazon’s cloud services, it got hacked, and the damage was most noticeable when the Cambridge Analytica affair was publicized.
 Another web giant, Yahoo, suffered a breach that affected more than three billion customer accounts.
 While the enormous cost of the hack was over $350 million, it’s fair to say that the sheer loss in reputation and credibility cost Yahoo much, much more in the long run.
 The National Health Service (NHS) in the UK was temporarily disabled due to a simple ransomware attack, which resulted in canceling scheduled operations and brought NHS to its knees.
 This particular attack was pretty embarrassing for the UK government since it could have been prevented with rudimentary security software.
 The aforementioned instances are only the tip of the iceberg, and according to some recent studies, there are more than 4000 active cyber-attacks happening every day.
 It goes without saying that top levels of cybersecurity should be mandatory for every business or company that handles sensitive user data.

 Why Are Companies Targeted by Hackers?